-- 1002 Quality in Health Care.
+1002 Quality in Health Care.
 (2) Prerequisites: None.

 This course is designed to provide students a basic understanding of the delivery of quality health care.
-It will also provide an opportunity for students to gain further knowledge in examining methods and tools for future application in the health care workforce. - Professional Nursing Forum I. (1) Prerequisite: Acceptance and enrollment in the PRCC Associate Degree Nursing program and membership in the Student Nurse Association (SNA).
+It will also provide an opportunity for students to gain further knowledge in examining methods and tools for future application in the health care workforce.

+1011 Professional Nursing Forum I. (1) Prerequisite: Acceptance and enrollment in the PRCC Associate Degree Nursing program and membership in the Student Nurse Association (SNA).

 This course provides opportunities to assist the nursing student to gain insight into the various professional roles and responsibilities expected of nurses.
 Also, this course provides the nursing student with the opportunity to engage in community activities, which is a value at the core of the nursing profession.
-One lecture hour per week. - 1012 Professional Nursing Forum II.
+One lecture hour per week.

+1012 Professional Nursing Forum II.
 (2) Prerequisite: Acceptance and enrollment in the PRCC Associate Degree Nursing program and membership in the Student Nurse Association (SNA).

+This elective nursing course is a continuation of NUR 1011 Professional Nursing Forum I. Two lecture hours per week.

+Dosage Calculations for Nursing.
+(1) Prerequisite: Admission to the Associate Degree Nursing Program.
+Corequisite: BIO 2511, BIO 2513, MAT 1313, NUR 1110, PSY 1513.

+This course includes theoretical and mathematical concepts related to the administration of medications to patients.
+Content begins abbreviations, symbols and the systems of measurement used in drug administration.
+Emphasis is placed on conversions between systems of measurements; calculation of oral, parenteral and intravenous dosages; and interpretation of word problems with application to clinical situations.
+This course is two theory hours per week for eight weeks.

-This elective nursing course is a continuation of NUR 1011 Professional Nursing Forum I. Two lecture hours per week. - 1111 Fundamentals of Nursing .
-(11) Prerequisite: Admission to the Associate Degree Nursing Program.
-Corequisites: BIO 2511, BIO 2513, MAT 1313, PSY 1513.
+1110 Fundamentals of Nursing.
+(10) Prerequisite: Admission to the Associate Degree Nursing Program.
+Corequisites: BIO 2511, BIO 2513, MAT 1313, NUR 1101, PSY 1513.

 This fundamental course in nursing is based on the biological, psychosocial and cultural aspects necessary to promote wellness of diverse patients, families, and communities.
 The content is designed to introduce the practice of nursing as an integral component of total health care.
-The focus of this course is placed on the process of learning; roles of the nurse as provider of care, manager of care, and member within the disciple of nursing; critical thinking; dosage calculations; the nursing process; the wellness-illness continuum; the communication process; development of beginning technology skills; six basic needs; and growth and development of the aged individual.
-Eight lecture and nine clinical hours per week.
+The focus of this course is placed on the process of learning; development of the four NLN competencies of human flourishing, nursing judgment, professional identity, and spirit of inquiry; critical thinking; dosage calculations; the nursing process; the wellness-illness continuum; the communication process; development of beginning technology skills; patient needs; and growth and development of the aged individual.
+The course is eight theory hours and nine clinical hours per week for the semester.